 “A writer ought not to be an opinion-machine… The job of the writer is to make us see the world as it is, full of many different claims and parts and experiences.” — Susan Sontag

 There's always been a fine line separating what we choose to see of the world from how it really is.
 In truth, a human eye can see less than 1% of all light shaping our worlds.
-Yet despite this limited vision, the backbone to creativity resides in an ability to skate across these enigmatic lines into the realm of some other, unknown reality.
-Whether it delights or sometimes disturbs, what it continually offers us are opportunities to learn, rather than simply react.
-Although this process can be a mysterious one — keeping itself hidden from plain view — with a certain kind of patience and curiosity it can open new contexts and perspectives on our seeing ways.
-Yet not matter how dedicated we may be to this pursuit, there's an increasing tendency for us to default into predetermined categories that rest and forget about the more difficult, unknown contexts that may abound.
-We create mindless assumptions about the motivations of ones and others — whether righteous or not — while suffocating the ability to expand on them further.
-In her studies on mindfulness, Ellen Langer argues, "We make them [these categories of seeing] mindfully, and then we start to use them mindlessly, forgetting that... we’re people."
+Yet despite this limited vision, the backbone to creativity resides in an ability to skate across these enigmatic lines into the realm of some other unknown reality.
+Whether it delights or even disturbs, this idea of grasping for unknowns nurtures an abitlity to learn rather than simply react.
+Although the process can seem like a mysterious one — often keeping itself hidden from plain view — with certain measures of patience and curiosity the skate across enimatic lines can nurture deeper perspectives about our all too fallable human condition.
+Yet despite how dedicated we may be to this pursuit, there's an increasing tendency for us to default into predetermined categories that avoid the difficult, unknown contexts around us.
+We create mindless assumptions about the motivations of ones and others — whether righteous or not — while suffocating an ability to expand on them further.
+In her studies on mindfulness Harvard psychologist Ellen Langer argues, "We make them [our categories of seeing] mindfully, and then we start to use them mindlessly, forgetting that... we’re people."
 Seeing is “the simple act of actively noticing things”.